vitalets/yc-serverless-live-debug-original/README.md

 # yc-serverless-live-debug
-Live debugging of Yandex cloud functions with local code on Node.js.
+Live debug of Yandex cloud functions with local code on Node.js.

 ## How it works
 There are 2 main components: